 - UI Toolkits: enable developers to compose interfaces of standard search-UI functionality such as type-ahead support

-- Security features: ensure data is as secure in your Relevance platform as the source system itself
+- Security features: ensure data is as secure in your Relevance platform as the source system itself and protected against a

 Can AI-driven Relevance Provide Value for Smaller Sites?